 Introduction

+RAHEL: This looks really good.
+I put a lot of latex mark-up into the chapter.
+Please go through and accept/reject everything and tie up a few loose ends/comments that are still here.
+If you want comments to REMAIN in the document after Latex-ing happens please use the \footnote{ } command. i.e. \footnote{ This issues needs addressed somehow in the revisions later } and then things will remain after Kimmy does her work on this stuff.Next version I’ll send directly to Kimmy and she can latex it, we’ll do some edits (changing to math mode of a lot of things) and then we’ll compile chapters 2 – 6 together and read/edit for coherency and linkages etc..

+You’ll note some of the latex stuff I did: dollar signs indicate inline math mode: $ math expression $

+“slash bracket” like this \[ equation \] is an equation that gets its own line.
+There are other things you’ll see like $\sim$ instead of ~ and $\propto$ for a proportional to etc… Greek letters $\theta$ $\alpha$ etc…

+You don’t have to deal with all of this because its really easy to surf through a document and do it later and Kimmy can fix a bunch of it.

 In this chapter we will dive a little deeper into Markov chain Monte Carlo (MCMC) sampling.
 We will construct custom MCMC samplers in R, starting with easy-to-code GLMs and GLMMs and moving on to simple SCR models.
 We will also demonstrate some tricks and simple extensions to the ‘spatial null model’.
 Finally, we will illustrate some alternative ready-to-use software packages for MCMC sampling.
 We will NOT provide exhaustive background information on the theory and justification of MCMC sampling – there are entire books dedicated to that subject and we refer you to Robert and Casella (REFS) OTHER BOOKS?
 Rather we aim to provide you with enough background and technical know-how to start building your own MCMC samplers for SCR models in R.

-Why build your own MCMC algorithm?
+\subsection{Why build your own MCMC algorithm?}

 The standard program we have used so far to run MCMC analyses is WinBUGS (REF).
-The wonderful thing about WinBUGS is that it will automatically use the most appropriate and efficient form of MCMC sampling for the model the user specified.
+The wonderful thing about WinBUGS is that it will automatically use the most appropriate and efficient form of MCMC sampling for the model specified by the user.

 The fact that we have such a Swiss Army knife type of MCMC machine begs the question: Why would anyone want to build their own MCMC algorithm?
 For one, there are a limited number of distributions and functions implemented in WinBUGS.
 While OpenBUGS provides more options, some more complex models may be impossible to build within these programs.
 A very simple example from spatial capture-recapture that can give you a headache in WinBUGS is when your state-space is an irregular-shaped polygon, rather than an ideal rectangle that can be characterized by four pairs of coordinates.
-It is easy to restrict activity centers to any arbitrary polygon in R using an ESRI shapefile (and we will show you an example in a little bit), but you cannot use a shape file in a WinBUGS model.
+It is easy to restrict activity centers to any arbitrary polygon in R using an ESRI shapefile (and we will show you an example in a little bit), but you cannot use a shape file in a BUGS model.

 Sometimes implementing an MCMC algorithm in R may be faster than in WinBUGS – especially if you want to run simulation studies where you have hundreds or more simulated data sets, several years’ worth of data or other large models, this can be a big advantage.